openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 ### Goals

 - To have a declarative mechanism to ensure that existing Control Plane Machines are recreated on a deletion request at any time.
-- To auto repair unready Control Plane Nodes.
+- To auto repair unhealthy Control Plane Nodes.

 ### Non-Goals / Future work

 - To integrate with any existing etcd topology e.g external clusters.
 Stacked etcd with dynamic member identities, local storage and the Cluster etcd Operator are an assumed invariant.
-- To managed individual Control Plane components.
+- To manage individual Control Plane components.
 Self hosted Control Plane components that are self managed by their operators is an assumed invariant:
 	- Rolling OS upgrades and config changes at the software layer are managed by the Machine Config Operator.
 	- etcd Guard that ensures a PDB to honour quorum is managed by the Machine Config Operator.
 	- Each individual Control Plane component i.e Kube API Server, Scheduler and controller manager are self hosted and managed by their operators.